Criminal Lawyers Parramatta

 Or fill in the form below to get the best criminal lawyer in Parramatta on your team.

-Our qualified legal experts will represent you and fight to allow your life to go back to normal, with minimal impact on you and your family.
+Our qualified legal experts will represent you and fight for you.
+Because we want you to get your life back to normal and with as minimal impact on you and your family as possible.

-With over 60 years’ of combined experience across a multitude of Criminal Law disciplines, AC Law Group is your local, award-winning Criminal Lawyers in Parramatta.
-Founded by two of Western Sydney’s most recognised Criminal Lawyers, Deng Adut (2017 NSW Australian of the Year) and Joseph Correy, AC Law Group has an established reputation for winning the toughest of cases and representing clients in all types of Criminal Law matters.
-From Drink Driving and ‘No Conviction’ Section 10s, to Drug Offences and Firearm and Prohibited Weapon Offences, the team at AC Law Group should be your first point of call for Criminal Lawyers in Parramatta – enquire online now or call our free 24/7 Criminal Law hotline on 02 8815 8167.
+The firm was founded by two of Western Sydney’s most recognised Criminal Lawyers, Deng Adut (2017 NSW Australian of the Year) and Joseph Correy in 2014.
+Since then, the Australian Criminal Law Group has established a reputation for winning the toughest of cases.
+Now, we represent clients in all types of Criminal Law matters from Drink Driving and ‘No Conviction’ Section 10s, to Drug Offences and Firearm and Prohibited Weapon Offences.
+That’s why the team at Australian Criminal Law Group should be your first point of call for Criminal Lawyers in Parramatta.
+Enquire online now or call our free 24/7 Criminal Law hotline on 02 8815 8167.

-Being arrested and charged with a criminal offence can be a harrowing experience for everyday people.
-We understand that not all those who have been charged are hardened criminals, whether it be the wrong place at the wrong time or an unfortunate period in one’s life, AC Law Group is there to for you to ensure you get the best representation with our many years of legal experience as a specialist Criminal Law Firm in Parramatta.
+Arrests and charges for criminal offences are harrowing at best.
+Offenders aren’t always hardened criminals.
+Whether it be the wrong place at the wrong time or an unfortunate period in one’s life, AC Law Group is there for you to ensure you get the best representation with our many years of legal experience as a specialist Criminal Law Firm in Parramatta.

 Frequently Asked Questions